Click on a question below to view an answer. Click on the question for a 2nd time to hide the answer.

 The textbook is not required but extremely helpful.
 Some students prefer to do some of the coursework off-line and the textbook helps with that.
 The textbook also contains additional practice software which can also be helpful for retention.

 This course carries international accreditation meaning it is acceptable across the world.
-Corexcel has been accredited as an Authorized Provider by the International Association for Continuing Education and Training (IACET).
+Corexcel is accredited by the International Association for Continuing Education and Training (IACET) and is authorized to issue the IACET CEU.
 If you need to present a description of the course you can download a printable course outline.

 This varies by company or organization.
 Some require that courses for reimbursement carry college credit.
 You can get 3.0 college credits for this course through a partnership we've formed with ITCAP and Pima Community College.
 However, there is an additional $504 fee and the registration must be done over the phone.
 Please call 888-658-6641 if you have questions about this option.